professorlust/RetroClash/README.md

 # RetroClash
 A .NET Clash of Clans Server for the first Android version of coc (2013)

-##### NOTE: This Server has a Facebook implemantion and requires a patched app for it to work.
+##### NOTE: This Server has a Facebook implementation and requires a patched app to login into Facebook.

 [Join us on Discord](https://discord.gg/tk3WSD2)